mmobec/secoem/README.md

 ```sh
 pip install .
 ```
 This automatically installs all required dependencies defined in `pyproject.toml`.
+It is recommended to create a virtual environment for this repository to avoid conflicts.

 ---